home-assistant/home-assistant.io/source/_integrations/hardware.markdown

 ha_integration_type: integration
 ---

-The Hardware integration provides an API which offers information about certain board types, USB dongles, and CPU and memory usage.
+The Hardware integration provides an API which offers information about certain board types, USB dongles, and resource usage.

 This integration is by default enabled, unless you've disabled or removed the [`default_config:`](/integrations/default_config/) line from your configuration.
 If that is the case, the following example shows you how to enable this integration manually: